Skip to main content

 On April 15, 2026, President Mahama launched the Free Primary Healthcare Programme (FPHC), naming hypertension screening and community health volunteer deployment as national priorities.
 The programme's first phase covers 150 underserved districts in the Greater Accra Region and beyond.

-GHSI's three-pillar model contributes community-level infrastructure that supports this national commitment -- volunteer training, health education, and 12-month follow-up that helps connect screening to sustained care.
+GHSI's three-pillar model contributes community-level infrastructure that supports this national commitment: volunteer training, health education, and 12-month follow-up that helps connect screening to sustained care.

 Education